huntercmeyer/MCSMomentumEstimation/README.md

+Last Updated: Oct 2, 2021

 This is an outdated repository.
 This work has been implemented in C++ in the LArSoft library.
 You can view the latest work at: https://github.com/kasettisiva/MCSanalysis in protoduneana/protoduneana/singlephase/MCSanalysis.
+This project will now be archived.

 # MCSMomentumEstimation
 Work used in multiple Coulomb scattering momentum estimation analysis.